Jojo-254/Jojo-254/README.md

 -  Derrick Nyaunga
 - 👀 I’m interested in Mobile App development
 - 🌱 I’m currently learning swift, kotlin and backend development
-- 📫 How to reach me Email-nyuangad@gmail.com
+- 📫 How to reach me on Email- nyaungad@gmail.com

 <!---
 Jojo-254/Jojo-254 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.